 Hon.
 Joanna Quassa (interpretation): Thank you, Mr. Speaker.
-I also thank my colleague for that excellent question for more information regarding the grants and contribution programs.
-There are too many to list them all, but most of them are accessible via proposals and funding applications from elders, youth and other groups if the support is there in the community.
+I also thank my colleague for that excellent question for more information regarding the grants and contributions programs.
+There are too many to list them all, but most of them are accessible via proposals and funding applications from elders, youth, and other groups if the support is there in the community.

-There are quite a number of activities eligible, as an example, if the community wishes to hold a workshop or if they want a training workshop related to Inuit culture, or even local meetings to discuss language issues, or to strengthen and preserve the language then there are funding programs for those types of activities.
+There are quite a number of activities eligible, as an example, if the community wishes to hold a workshop or if they want a training workshop related to Inuit culture, or even local meetings to discuss language issues, or to strengthen and preserve the language, there are funding programs for those types of activities.

-The programs you can request apply towards language retention and preservation, Inuit cultural restoration both for our elders and youth, along with facility rental or repair if it is used to allow the two groups to meet, and also specific programs for culture and heritage, elder and youth committee funding which is just a sample.
+The programs you can request apply towards language retention and preservation, Inuit cultural restoration both for our elders and youth, along with facility rental or repair if it is used to allow the two groups to meet, and also specific programs for culture and heritage.
+There is also funding for elders and youth committees.
 Thank you, Mr. Speaker.